 We continued on, keeping a close eye on the progress of the sinking sun.
 While its presence was a nuisance where photographing the Teton Range was concerned, I was hoping for its company at our destination towards the southern end of the park, the historic buildings of the park’s Mormon Row.

 Mormon Row is a line of homestead complexes near the southeast corner of Grand Teton National Park.
-The locale was settled by Mormon migrants from Idaho in the 1890s; they were sent from the Salt Lake Valley to find new settlements to support their expanding population.
-As per Mormon tendencies to create clustered communities, to enable the sharing of labor & community, Mormon Row was developed as a line village, a relatively dense development of buildings clustered along the line of a connecting road – Mormon Row Road – & allowing for extensive pasturage along either side behind the buildings; it was a development style in stark contrast to isolated homesteads elsewhere in the region.
-Placed on the National Register of Historic Places in 1997, today Mormon Row is a popular destination for tourists and (especially) photographers on account of the historic buildings, the herds of bison that tend to roam the flat grassland (nowhere to be seen today), and, of course, the presence of the spectacular Teton Range rising in the background.
+The locale was settled in the 1890s by Mormon migrants from Idaho in search of new settlements to support their expanding population.
+As per Mormon tendencies to create clustered communities, to enable the sharing of labor & community, Mormon Row was developed as a line village, a relatively dense development of buildings clustered along the line of a connecting road – Mormon Row Road – & allowing for extensive pasturage along either side behind the buildings, a development style in stark contrast to the isolated homesteads elsewhere in the region.
+Placed on the National Register of Historic Places in 1997, today Mormon Row is a popular destination for tourists and (especially) photographers on account of the historic buildings, the herds of bison that tend to roam the flat grassland (nowhere to be seen today) and, of course, the presence of the spectacular Teton Range as a backdrop.

 – Conde Nast Traveler commenting on Jackson, Wyoming, which they voted to be the 8th friendliest city in the US 2015. (link)